DOT seeks public comment about how to regulate animals flying with passengers

 The request for comment comes after American, Delta and United airlines revised their policies in recent months to prohibit animals such as reptiles and birds as comfort animals traveling with passengers in the cabin.

-The Americans with Disabilities Act recognized dogs and miniature horses as trained service animals.
-The Air Carrier Access Act then said service animals could fly in the cabin with passengers, while also opening the door to broader range of emotional-support animals that could travel uncaged to assist passengers with mental-health issues.
+The Americans with Disabilities Act established that trained service animals such as dogs or miniature horses could travel on flights.
+The department received 2,443 complaints from travelers with service animals on U.S. and foreign airlines in 2016, and another 2,499 last year.

-Passengers could also bring pets such as dogs or cats in containers that fit in the seating area for a fee.
+Passengers can also bring pets such as dogs or cats in containers that fit in seating area for a fee.
 Airlines set their own policies for the fee and the number of animals on a given flight.

-But as the variety of animals on flights multiplied, so did complaints.
-The department received 2,443 complaints from travelers with service animals on U.S. and foreign airlines in 2016 and another 2,499 last year.
+But the Air Carrier Access Act opened the door to a broader range of emotional-support animals to fly in the cabin without a kennel, to comfort passengers with mental-health issues.

-In recent years, the variety of emotional-support animals exploded to include monkeys, pigs and ducks as emotional-support animals, although airlines didn't have to accept reptiles, ferrets or rodents.
+In recent years, the variety exploded to include monkeys, pigs and ducks as emotional-support animals, although airlines didn't have to accept reptiles, ferrets or rodents.

-These comfort animals, which didn't require specified training, sometimes upset other passengers.
-Airlines uniformly opposed recognition of emotional-support animals beyond trained service animals.
+These comfort animals, which didn’t require specified training, sometimes upset other passengers.
+Airlines uniformly opposed recognition of emotional-support animals that weren't required under the Americans with Disabilities Act.

 "The use of unusual species as service animals has also added confusion," said the 41-page filing requesting comment from James Owens, the department's deputy general counsel.